rahul-kum4w4t/bike_shaing_assignment/README.md

 # Project Name
-> Building the model to predict the affect of rental bike sales.
+> Building the model to predict the affect on sale of rental bikes.

 ## General Information